-First– what entities are responsible for compliance?
+- What entities are responsible for compliance?
 All of them—companies that create the data, companies that transmit the data, companies that process the data, companies that review the data, and companies that store the data, including cloud storage companies.
-All third-party contracts need to be reviewed and updated for compliance with GDPR.
+All third-party contracts need to be reviewed and updated for compliance with GDPR

 Also bring legal into this.
-Violators of the regs can be sued for damages.
+Violators of the regulations can be sued for damages.

 The new regs constrict the data that can be transferred outside of the EU.
 A company has to show compliance before it can transfer data from, say, France to the US.

 Any user (anyone whose data is stored or transmitted) has the right to see what information about that individual exists, and the company will have 20 days to provide that.
 No hiding (this means you—Uber data breach that was hidden for a year).

 Users can also demand that their data be erased.
 Completely.
 From every database and spreadsheet.
 This will probably require new protocols.